 Why Pay More To Get Less?

 Skip The Stuffy Crowded Doctor's Office, Apathetic Staff, And Assembly Line Clinics

 And Come Get VIP Treatment

 Free Consultation, Review Of Medical Records, Coordination of Care Services, 6 Ketamine Infusions that are 45 minutes to 1 hour in Duration, Medication For Relaxation And Wellness, IV Magnesium, IV Rehydration, One on One Care in a Private Relaxed Setting With Personalized Attentive Service, HypoAllergenic Eye Masks, Noise Cancelling Headphones, Weighted Anxiety Blankets, Controllable Lighting, After Infusion Refreshments, Follow Up Care, AND Discounted Booster Infusions

-Free Consultation, Review Of Medical Records, Coordination of Care Services, 1-3 Ketamine Infusions that are 2-4 hours in Duration.
+Free Consultation, Review Of Medical Records, Coordination of Care Services, Induction Series of Ketamine Infusions that are 2-4 hours in Duration.
 IV Sedation, IV Magnesium (it makes ketamine work better) medication for nausea, headache, and IV Rehydration.
-Recovery Services and Follow Up Care.
-One on One Infusion with a dedicated Nurse Anesthetist in a private infusion suite
+Recovery Services and Follow Up Care. *One on One Infusion with a dedicated Nurse Anesthetist in a private infusion suite

 DISCLAIMER All information contained on this website is intended for informational and educational purposes only.
 The information is not intended nor suited to be a replacement or substitute for professional medical treatment or for professional medical advice relative to a specific medical question or condition.